Faheel19/Data-Stuctures-/README.md

 A representation of expressions arranged in a tree-like data structure.
 In other words, it is a tree with leaves as operands of the expression and nodes contain the operators.
 Similar to other data structures, data interaction is also possible in an expression tree

 # FG.cpp
+Graphs in data structures are non-linear data structures made up of a finite number of nodes or vertices and the edges that connect them.
+Graphs in data structures are used to address real-world problems in which it represents the problem area as a network like telephone networks, circuit networks, and social networks

 # Linked_List.cpp
 The most sought-after data structure when it comes to handling dynamic data elements.
 A linked list consists of a data element known as a node.
 And each node consists of two fields: one field has data, and in the second field, the node has an address that keeps a reference to the next node